gopinathsjsu/team-project-renaissance/README.md

 - Minor tweaks related to registration remaining
 - Trying to find a solution for conditional update issue

+**4/17/20121**
+Surabhi:
+- Started working on the user profile page
+- Added components to render user profile page on frontend.
+- Update service to send user info on signin.

 **4/22/20121**
 Surabhi:
 - Added user profile page